 Don’t use a hand mixer for kneading fondant because it won’t be strong enough, and you will burn out the motor.

 It is essential now to store your fondant correctly to keep it soft, or all your kneading will have been in vain ….

-If you are buying it from your local supplier, buy the pack with the most prolonged use by date and make sure the edges of the fondant are not hard.
+If you buy it from your local supplier, buy the pack with the most prolonged use by date and make sure the fondant edges are not hard.

 Air is not your friend when working with fondant…